sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

                 description "AUTO_TECHSUPPORT part of config_db.json";

+                container global {

                     leaf status {
                         description "AUTO_TECHSUPPORT status";
                         type enumeration {
                             enum disable;
                             enum enable;
                         }
                         default disable;
                     }

                     leaf cooloff {
                         description "Minimum Time in seconds, between two successive techsupport invocations by the script.";
-                    type uint16 {
+                        type uint16;
-                         range "0..3600" {
-                            error-message "Should be between 0 to 3600 seconds";
-                            error-app-tag cooloff-invalid;
-                         }
-                    }
                         default "300";
                     }

-                leaf max_ts_dumps {
+                    leaf max-techsupports {
                         description "Maximum number of Techsupport dumps, which can be present on the switch.
                                      The oldest one will be deleted, when the the limit has already crossed this. ";
-                    type uint8 {
+                        type uint8;
-                         range "1..10" {
-                            error-message "Should be between 1 to 10";
-                            error-app-tag max_ts_dumps-invalid;
+                        default "5";
                     }
-                    }
-                    default "3";
-                }

-                leaf max_cdd_size {
+                    leaf core-usage {
-                    description "Maximum Size to which /var/core directory can go;
-                                 A perentage value should be specified.
+                        description "A perentage value should be specified.
-                                 The actual value in bytes is calculate based on the available space in the filesystem hosting /var/core
+                                     This signifies maximum Size to which /var/core directory can be grown until The actual value in bytes is calculate based on the available space in the filesystem hosting /var/core
                                      When the limit is crossed, the older core files are deleted.";
                         type uint8 {
-                         range "1..20" {
+                             range "1..100" {
-                            error-message "Can be between 1 to 20%";
+                                error-message "Can only be between 1 to 100"; }
-                            error-app-tag max_cdd_size_size-invalid;
                         }
+                        default "5";
                     }
-                    default "2";
               }
+              /* end of container global */
         }
         /* end of container AUTO_TECHSUPPORT */
     }